-It feels a little counterintuitive to tell someone with ADHD that they just need to start a routine and they might find their other symptoms more manageable.
+It feels a little counterintuitive to tell someone with ADHD that they just need to start some routines and they might find their manifestations to be more manageable.
 That’s because starting a routine hinders on a few factors that people with ADHD wouldn’t necessarily list as their strong suit:

 With ADHD, the brain wants a few things – variety and newness chief among them.
 It’s part of what makes us so creative; we’re often really great at finding what’s next and new and exciting.

 And yet having a daily routine or two can really help create a sense of structure that makes the day more manageable.

 I spent quite a bit of time researching routines + ADHD for this post because I wanted to better understand why they are helpful.
 I really was looking for a deep dive explanation on what is it about structure that helps people with ADHD be more successful.

 And I found very little!
 Most articles said the same thing – “routines are good because they provide structure”.
 Thank you, but still, why are they good?
 What is it about structure that can help a person with ADHD better manage their manifestations throughout the day?

 I’m sorry I don’t have much research-backed information (if you’ve found a study please send it my way!).